omezaldama/swapi-project/README.md

 ```bash
 cp .env.example .env
 ```
-and make the necessary modifications to match your Postgres configurations.
+and make the necessary modifications to match your Postgres connection configurations.

 Install dependencies
 ```bash